stefanosu/MyReadsApp/README.md

 ## How to Run:

 1. You can Download (https://github.com/stefanosu/My-Reads/archive/master.zip) or Clone (https://github.com/stefanosu/My-Reads.git) the Repository.
-2. Run `npm install` to install the project dependencies.
+2. Run `npm install` to install the project dependencies
-3. Run the app using `npm start`.
+3. Run the app using `npm start`
-4. App can be seen at: `localhost:3000`.
+4. App can be seen at: `localhost:3000`

 ## Backend Server